 The statistics prove that both mhealth and telemedicine are lucrative health development fields, but only if you know your customer.

 How do the concepts and purposes of telehealth and mhealth apps differ?
+How to develop a mhealth app?
 Can an app be considered a telehealth and mhealth product simultaneously?
+Which types of mhealth app will be the most beneficial for you business?
 Find more answers in the article below.

 Does mHealth Include Telehealth?

 Let’s say that mhealth and telehealth are two full-fledged areas in digital health development.
 Telehealth services can be delivered through mobile and desktop tools, while mobile devices are required for mhealth solutions.
 Telehealth development focuses on solving the problems modern clinical settings face.
 Problems like readmission rates or hospital overload.
 Yet telehealth is all about providing and improving clinical services, while mhealth apps don’t imply the clinician’s assistance on average.

 When a developer creates a mobile version of the desktop software, this is where mhealth and telehealth overlap.
 Sure, both areas have similar goals like health information exchange, but the devices required for the provision of health services differ.
 In the end, telehealth software development and mhealth development are two different areas to consider when creating a health app.

 Keep reading to learn the essence of an mhealth and telehealth app and find the one that suits your business idea the best.

 The Core Idea of an mHealth App and Its Specifics